COVID-19 Response from ECMN

 Online Gatherings, Tuesdays at 2pm

-Starting next Tuesday, we’re going to be spending some time sharing with each other.
-There will be time at the beginning to hear about updates and recommendations based on our current situation, and after that, we’ll spend time engaged in formation on a specific topic, breaking off into small groups for discussion, sharing, unpacking, idea-generating, and connecting with others across the state who are learning to lead through the long winter.
+During these gatherings, there will be time at the beginning to hear about updates and recommendations based on our current situation, but after that, we’ll spend time engaged in formation on a specific topic, and then break off into small groups for discussion, sharing, unpacking, idea-generating, and connecting with others across the state who are learning to lead through the long winter.

 Resources for Faith Communities